Officials: Florida panther struck and killed by vehicle

 FORT MYERS, Fla. – An endangered Florida panther has died after being struck by a vehicle.

-The Florida Fish and Wildlife Conservation Commission says it’s the fifth panther death attributed to fatal collisions, out of seven total deaths this year.
+The Florida Fish and Wildlife Conservation Commission says it’s the sixth panther death attributed to fatal collisions, out of nine total deaths this year.

-Wildlife officials say the remains of the panther were found last Wednesday in Hardee County on a rural road near Wauchula.
+Wildlife officials say the remains of the 1-year-old male panther were found Sunday on Alligator Alley in Collier County just a few miles east of the toll plaza.

-Florida panthers once roamed the entire Southeast, but now their habitat mostly is confined to a small region of Florida along the Gulf of Mexico.
+On Friday, officials say the remains of a male panther cub were found on private land near the Collier County landfill.